-If you’re anything like me, you feel guilty daily as you leave your pet home alone.
-You wonder what he does all day, how much he misses you, and if he’s sad and lonely.
-Because most pets are social creatures, they tend to thrive in the company of humans or other animals, says veterinarian Dr. Patrick Mahaney of California Pet Acupuncture and Wellness.
+Updated March 6, 2019: If you’re anything like me, you feel guilty daily as you leave your pet home alone.
+You wonder what he does all day, how much he misses you and if he’s sad and lonely.
+Because most pets are social creatures, they tend to thrive in the company of humans or other animals, said veterinarian Dr. Patrick Mahaney of California Pet Acupuncture and Wellness.

-Since pet owners work, spend time with family and friends, and go on vacations, they’re not always the best playmates to their furry friends.
+Since pet owners work, spend time with family and friends and go on vacations, they’re not always the best playmates to their furry friends.
 They don’t constantly have time or energy to spend with their pets.
 Lonely pets are a lot like lonely humans – they become aggressive, depressed, and eat and sleep excessively.
-Because of their obesity, specifically, Dr. Mahaney says serious health problems like arthritis, intervertebral disc disease (IVDD), diabetes, constipation, skin problems, and high blood pressure can occur.
+Because of their obesity, specifically, Dr. Mahaney says serious health problems can occur.

-When you’re getting ready to leave, is your pet destructive or anxious?
-Does she hide, appear withdrawn, or show aggression?
-Is she barking, crying, or pacing?
-If so, she may be lonely, bored, and experiencing separation anxiety.
-Clinical signs of separation anxiety include vocalizing, pacing, salivating, inappropriate defecation and urination, and destructive behaviors like scratching or chewing to be freed from any type of contained space, says Dr. Mahaney.
+Clinical signs of separation anxiety include vocalizing, pacing, salivating, inappropriate defecation and urination, and destructive behaviors like scratching or chewing to be freed from any type of contained space, said Dr. Mahaney.

 But if she is cleared by the vet and has a clean bill of health, she may just be lonely.